Course instructors can choose to create an online space where students and faculty pose and answer questions. There are several ways to do this.

-In some courses, instructors choose to create an online space where students and faculty can pose and answer questions.
-This technology has many names: message board, discussion forum, bulletin board, and so on.
-The way it works is that someone posts a message and others are invited to reply whenever they like.
+- Forum – someone posts a message and others are invited to reply whenever they like(also called a message board or bulletin board).
 The original message and its replies are called a thread.
 The communication is asynchronous; participants don’t have to be online at the same time.

-A chat room is different.
-Chatting is synchronous — all of the participants are online at the same time.
+- Chat – synchronous communication in a “room” where all participants are online at the same time.
 Conversation is free-form and the contents are usually not saved.

 At Notre Dame

-- Piazza – can be added to Sakai
+- Piazza – a question-answer tool that can be added to Sakai

 - Google Groups

-- Sites.nd.edu – the internal ND blog/website service based on WordPress
+- Sites.nd.edu – the ND blogging service based on WordPress

 - Consultation regarding tools and strategies to promote effective learning

 - Discussion board etiquette